Orientation to Research

 Some of these topics, such as Laboratory Safety &

-Responsible Conduct of Research, may be covered using on-line
+Responsible Conduct of Research, are covered using on-line

 instruction or by short sessions during the Spring Semester to